 Expand to new geographies through targeted launches or acquisitions.
-Our criteria are based on the size of local user base, potential of local creator base, consumer purchasing power, familiarity with similar content formats and overlapping language.
-For example, the acquisition of Wattpad helped us reach a global and primarily English-speaking web-novel user base, which we also expect to be able to convert into web-comic users.
+Our criteria are based on size of local user base, potential of local creator base, purchasing power, familiarity with similar content formats and overlapping language.
+The acquisition of Wattpad helped us reach a global and primarily English-speaking web-novel user base, which we also expect to be able to convert into web-comic consumers.